BodyMaps/ShapeKit/README.md

 python -W ignore main.py --input_folder $inputs --output_folder $outputs --cpu_count 16
 ```
-> [!IMPORTANT]
-> Before running any commands, please ensure that `config.py` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
-This mapping is critical for correct organ identification and post-processing.

 ## Plug-and-Play Configuration ➡️
 Before running ShapeKit, simply edit the `config.yaml` file to match your needs—no coding required.
 Use the target_organs section to specify which organs you want to process (e.g., liver, lung, pancreas), just like snapping together Lego blocks.